 5. THE CREATION We believe that the Genesis account of creation is to be accepted literally and not figuratively or allegorically; that man is the result of the direct creative act of God and is not the product of evolution (Genesis, Chapters 1 and 2; John 1:3; Col. 1:16-17); that God created man in His own image (Gen. 1:26-27; 2:7), and not by or through the process of evolution from lower species; that all animals and vegetable life was likewise directly created (Gen. 1:20-25; John 1:1-3; Col. 1:16; Rom.
 1: 18-20) and placed under God’s sacred law that they should bring forth only after their kind (Gen. 1:21-24).

-9. THE VIRGIN BIRTH OF CHRIST We believe that the Son of God, the Lord Jesus Christ was conceived without a human father (Gal.
+9. THE VIRGIN BIRTH OF CHRIST We believe that the Lord Jesus Christ is the eternal Word made flesh (John 1:1-3; I John 5:6-7); That Jesus was conceived without a human father (Gal.
 4:4), in a miraculous manner in the womb of a virgin named Mary (Isa.
 7:14; Matt.
-1:18-25) through the overshadowing power of the Holy Ghost (Luke 1:35); that Christ's birth was like no other ever was, nor shall any ever be, like unto it; and, that He is very God of very God, and very man of man, yet without a sinful nature or the slightest capacity to sin (John 1:1-3, 14; 14:30).
+1:18-25) through the overshadowing power of the Holy Ghost (Luke 1:35); that Christ's birth was like no other ever was, nor shall any ever be, like unto it; and, that He is very God of God, and very man of man, yet without a sinful nature or the slightest capacity to sin (John 1:1-3, 14; 14:30).

 14. THE ETERNAL SECURITY OF THE SAINTS We believe that all who are truly born again are kept by the power God through faith unto salvation (II Kings 6:16; John 4:4; Phil.
 1:6; 2:12-13; John 10:28-29; Rom.
 8.35-39; Heb.
 1:14; 13:5; I Peter 1:3-5; Jude 1:24-25); that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors (Matt.
 13:20-21; John 6:66-69; 13:18; I John 2:19); and, that a special providence watches over their welfare (Ps.
 90:1-10; 91:11-12; 121:3, Jer.
 32:40; Matt.
 6:30-33; Rom.
 8:28).